 OK:

-The shadow of our dynamic unconscious colors all of our perceptions, and it is almost inhuman to be able to free oneself completely from that.
-So I would say that enlightenment as you describe it seems to be a road, an aspiration.
-But I would seriously question that possibility in an absolute sense?except perhaps for extremely gifted, unique individuals whom we would consider saints.
+The shadow of our dynamic unconscious colours all of our perceptions, and it is almost inhuman to be able to free oneself completely from that.
+So I would say that enlightenment, as you describe it, seems to be a road, an aspiration.
+But I would seriously question that possibility in an absolute sense. except perhaps for extremely gifted, unique individuals whom we would consider saints.
 And even those probably have achieved such a condition only in a transitory way.

 SB: